 My software projects

-- I'm committer to JForum2, open source web-based forum software written in Java which was updated recently for use on mobile devices, and cewolf, a JSP tag library for embedding charts in Java web apps (although that's dormant now).
+- I'm committer to JForum2, open source web-based forum software written in Java which was updated recently for use on mobile devices, and cewolf, a JSP tag library for embedding charts in Java web apps (although that one is dormant now).

 - ProfileViewer helps make sense of Java profiling information and GNU gprof output.
 It's outdated now, but still functional.